armanjunach12/armanjunach12./README.md

 # armanjunach12.
 "My personal repository."
-# Hi there, I'm Arman altafbhai junach 👋
+# Hi there, I'm Arman junach 👋

 Welcome to my GitHub profile!
 I am a passionate **Web Developer** and **C++ enthusiast**.
 I love building creative projects and solving complex problems.
 Here, you will find a variety of repositories showcasing my journey and growth in the world of programming.